 The Type 055 guided missile destroyer [cruiser] must be one of the most anticipated platforms in the Chinese Navy, apart from the aircraft carrier.
 By 2014 photographs of a radar test installation apparently associated with this programs had finally surfaced on the Chinese internet.
-It remains unclear whether the Type 055 will prove to be a 160-meter long DDG-57 counterpart or a 180-meter DDG-1000 counterpart.
+It remains unclear whether the Type 055 would prove to be a 160-meter long DDG-57 counterpart or a 180-meter DDG-1000 counterpart.

 The PLAN seeks to push its maritime defense perimeter further seaward.
-This change in operations will require newer, more modern warships and submarines capable of operating out to the Ryukyu Islands and into the South China Sea.
-At these extended ranges, the platforms will have to be better armed to enable defense from all methods of attack.
-The Navy has been conducting research and acquiring foreign technology in an effort to improve the broad range of naval warfare capabilities; it also is acquiring new classes of ships that will be better suited for operations out to the limits of the East and South China Seas.
+This change in operations would require newer, more modern warships and submarines capable of operating out to the Ryukyu Islands and into the South China Sea.
+At these extended ranges, the platforms would have to be better armed to enable defense from all methods of attack.
+The Navy has been conducting research and acquiring foreign technology in an effort to improve the broad range of naval warfare capabilities; it also is acquiring new classes of ships that would be better suited for operations out to the limits of the East and South China Seas.

 Through the end of the 20th Century the PLAN continued to have long-standing concerns about its capability to engage enemy aircraft, cruise missiles and precision-guided munitions.
 This problem is becoming more significant as the Navy strives to operate away from the protection of land-based air defenses.
 PLAN surface combatants had a limited, and primarily self-defense, anti-air warfare (AAW) capability.
 Only some of its destroyers and frigates are outfitted with SAM systems; the others were armed only with AAA and possibly man-portable air defense systems.